Quantum correction to the entropy of noncommutative BTZ black hole: quantum-corrected Hawking temperature and entropy

-Observe that Figs. \ref{capacity} and \ref{capacity2} show the behavior of the specific heat capacity at constant volume.
-In Fig. \ref{capacity}, the graph shows that $C_{vGUP}$ is positive, indicating that the BTZ black hole in a noncommutative background is stable.
-In Fig. {\ref{capacity2}} was analyzed for the case $\theta B = \alpha$ (or up to first order in $\alpha$ with $\theta B \neq\alpha$) and the graph shows that $C_{GUP}$ vanishes in the critical event horizon $ r_{\theta} ={\sqrt{\theta B}}/{2}$, and is negative for $ r_+< r_{\theta} $ (a unphysical region).
-On the other hand, for $ r_+ > r_{\theta} $, $C_{vGUP}$ is positive, so for this region the BTZ black hole in a noncommutative background is stable.
-Therefore, our result is similar to that found by the authors in Ref.~\cite{Rahaman:2013gw}.
+Observe that Figs. \ref{capacity} and \ref{capacity2} show the behavior of the specific heat capacity at constant volume. {In Fig. \ref{capacity}, the graph shows that $C_{vGUP}$ is positive, e.g., for $\theta B=0.1$ and $\alpha=0.5$, indicating that the BTZ black hole in a noncommutative background is stable for this choice of parameters.
+For $\theta B=0.2$ and $\alpha=0.5$ one achieves two points where the specific heat vanishes, with an unphysical region in between.
+In the latter example, i.e. $\theta B=0.02$ and $\alpha=0.05$, one achieves one point where the specific heat capacity vanishes before entering into an unphysical zone.
+In the latter two cases the black hole decreases its size until achieve a critical radius where it ceases to evaporate and becomes a remnant.
+At these examples the last case has the lower critical radius.
+In Fig. {\ref{capacity2}} was analyzed the behavior of the specific heat capacity for the cases, $\alpha=0$, $\theta B=0$ and $\theta B = \alpha$, respectively.
+All of them indicating presence of remnants.
+Our result is similar to that found by the authors in Ref.~\cite{Rahaman:2013gw}.} {This can best be understood by considering the exact formula of temperature and specific heat.
+For the temperature we have the following exact expression